 Points are allocated based on Student Awards and Sports Day results.
-Award totals are tallied by the Student Leadership team.
+Award totals are tallied across the year.
 The shield is presented to the winning house team at the end of year assembly.

 This award honours Sarah Jamieson, a former student of the school.
 Sarah was born on the 25th May 1985, and was diagnosed with Cystic Fibrosis.
 After spending her entire childhood in and out of the Women’s and Children’s hospital in North Adelaide, she died shortly after her 11th birthday in 1996 while on the waiting list for a lung transplant.
-The roses at the front of the school were planted (and transplanted during redevelopment) in Sarah’s memory.
+The roses at the Front Office were planted (and transplanted during redevelopment) in Sarah’s memory.

 This award is given to two Year 7 students (one boy and one girl) who best meet the following criteria.
 The awards are announced at the Year 7 Graduation Ceremony.